 To apply for a U.S. passport, you can visit a passport acceptance facility in the United States or a U.S. consulate abroad.
-U.S. passport acceptance facilities are designated U.S. post offices, county clerk's offices, and other designated locations approved to accept passport applications, but the personnel at these locations are not consular officers and might not be familiar with all the documentation needed to establish your claim.
+U.S. passport acceptance facilities include designated U.S. post offices, public libraries, county clerk's offices, and other designated locations approved to accept passport applications, but the personnel at these locations are not consular officers.
+They therefore might not be familiar with all the documentation needed to establish your claim.
 Still, they should accept your application as long as you provide the basic required documentation, and forward it to the Department of State for a decision.

 When the Department of State receives your application, it will check to see whether the documentation you provided is sufficient.
 If not, you will receive a letter specifying what additional documents are needed for your claim.

-If you apply at a U.S. consulate abroad, you will have the opportunity to speak directly to a U.S. consular officer who has specialized training in U.S. citizenship law.
+If you apply for a passport at a U.S. consulate abroad, you will have the opportunity to speak directly to a U.S. consular officer who has specialized training in U.S. citizenship law.
 The officer might be able to tell you right away whether or not you have a valid citizenship claim.
 Applying at a U.S. consulate is a good option if you live overseas.
-But if you live in the U.S. and you don't have an existing legal way to return to your birth country, you should not rely on the possibility of receiving a U.S. passport to come back.
+But if you live in the U.S. and you don't have an existing legal way to return to your birth country, you should not rely on the possibility of receiving a U.S. passport to come back with.
 Your claim could be denied or delayed, if you need additional documentation or have a particularly complicated claim.

 If you did not acquire U.S. citizenship at birth, but have a claim to it through a parent's naturalization, you can apply for a passport at a passport acceptance facility or apply for a certificate of citizenship.